zacharyCormack/PRIME_STEP/README.md

 ## LOG
 The `log.hex` file is, as can be expected, a log of all the calculations done by the `PRIME_STEP` program.
+The `log.hex` file is not included in the repository.
-This is kept because the `PRIME_STEP function takes a while to calculate, but it's results can be easily stored for later convenience.
+This is kept because the `PRIME_STEP` function takes a while to calculate, but it's results can be easily stored for later convenience.
+To read the `log.hex` file, a `READ` program is available, and converts to decimal automatically.
+The format in which the log is stored also works with all hexadecimal readers, like `xxd`, though it is less effective than the `READ` program.